- About Rotary

 Nominees do not necessarily have to be working on a Rotary project to be eligible, they just have to be recognised by a local Rotary club as worthy of nomination.

-In 2018/19 we are introducing the Rotary Young Citizen Peacemaker Award, reflecting Rotary’s area of focus on Peace and Conflict Prevention/Resolution, to recognise young people, aged under 25, who have made a significant contribution by building peace and understanding, whether in their school, local community, by for example helping tackle anti-social behaviour and youth crime, perhaps as peer mentors, or with a peace project internationally.
-Again, nominations need to be made using a separate form and can be an individual or group.
+We are delighted to offer the Rotary Young Citizen Peacemaker Award, reflecting Rotary’s area of focus on Peace and Conflict Prevention/Resolution, to recognise young people, aged under 25, who have made a significant contribution by building peace and understanding, whether in their school, local community or with a peace project internationally.

 Share your creative talents with a wide audience by taking part in our new Young Artist competition.
-Express yourself with your interpretation of this year’s theme ‘Through my eyes’ and submit a piece of artwork (two dimensional please).
+Express yourself with your interpretation of this year’s theme ‘Wild Nature’ and submit a piece of artwork (two dimensional please).

 Your artwork will go through a local stage first, followed by the district heats and then, if you are lucky, on to the national final.